If your question is not answered here please email us. We are always happy to provide free advice.

 How do seating reservations work?

-Our prices include free of charge allocated seating wherever available.
+All our point-to-point tickets include free of charge allocated seating wherever available.
 This ensures you will have somewhere to sit on board the train or bus.
-Seating reservations will automatically be added to your basket as a zero cost option.
-You won’t be able to able to choose your seats, they will be assigned automatically and details will be supplied when your tickets are issued.
-Passengers booking together on one order will be allocated adjacent seats wherever possible.
+You won’t be able to able to choose your seats, they will be assigned automatically and details will be supplied when your tickets are issued or for tickets booked more than two months in advance, closer to the departure date.
+Passengers booking together on one order will be allocated adjacent seats wherever possible and we’ll let you know if there’s a problem.

 How long will it take to process my order?